confluentinc/examples/ccloud/docs/index.rst

      $ cd examples/ccloud

-3. Start the entire demo by running a single command that brings up the local self-managed Confluent Platform using `confluent cli, Confluent Replicator, and the KSQL streaming application.
+3. Start the entire demo by running a single command.
+You have two choices: using a Confluent Platform local install or Docker Compose.
 This will take less than 5 minutes to complete.

    .. sourcecode:: bash

+      # For Confluent Platform local install using Confluent CLI
       $ ./start.sh

+      # For Docker Compose
+      $ ./start-docker.sh

 4. Use Google Chrome to view the |c3| GUI at http://localhost:9021 .
 Click on the top-right button that shows the current date, and change ``Last 4 hours`` to ``Last 30 minutes``.